 - Company’s profit margin

-Value investors will always look for opportunities where in long run, the company can generate ROEs more than its cost of capital.
-In all these cases, you will find company’s book value always less than the market price i.e. high price to book ratio.
+Value investors will always look for opportunities where in the long run, the company can generate ROEs more than its cost of capital.
+In all these cases, you will find the company’s book value always less than the market price i.e. high price to book ratio.